Generic drugmaker Mylan offers $29 billion for Perrigo

 Mylan's disclosure on Wednesday set off fresh speculation in an already hot market for healthcare deals.
-Some industry watchers questioned whether Mylan sought to fend off unwanted takeover advances from larger rival Israel-based Teva Pharmaceutical Industries (TEVA.N).
+Some industry watchers questioned whether Mylan sought to fend off unwanted takeover advances from larger rival Israel-based Teva Pharmaceutical Industries.
 Others said the offer could spur competing bids for Perrigo.

 Mylan offered to buy the Ireland-based company for $205 per share.
 That represents more than a 25 percent premium over Perrigo's April 3 closing price, the last trading day before Mylan made its offer in an April 6 letter to Perrigo Chief Executive Joseph Papa.